Amazon shares hit another record on strong sales data

 "Together, these data points show that in June, all e-commerce channels performed better than in May," ChannelAdvisor Chief Executive Scot Wingo wrote in a blog on Thursday.
 In May, "overall retail sales were muted due to weather trends, which seem to have dissipated in June."

-EBay shares rose 1.7 percent to $55.81 in afternoon action on Thursday.
+EBay shares rose 1.3 percent to $55.57 in morning action on Thursday.